RushoBinnabi/RushoBinnabi.github.io/README.md

 	https://rushobinnabi.github.io
 ---

-# Version 2.5.0 Updates:
+# Version 2.5.1 Updates:
 #### - Recipes:
-- Added Tomato Soup recipe.
+- Fixed the title for the tomato soup recipe.

 #### - General bug fixes and improvements.